root-project/jsroot/docs/JSROOT.md

 - mathjax - use MathJax for latex output
 - latex - 'off', 'symbols', 'normal', 'mathjax', 'alwaysmath' control of TLatex processor
 - style - name of TStyle object to define global JSROOT style
-- toolbar - show canvas tool buttons 'off', 'on' and 'popup', 'left' or 'right' for position
+- toolbar - show canvas tool buttons 'off', 'on' and 'popup', 'left' or 'right' for position, 'vert' for vertical
 - divsize - fixed size in pixels for main div element like &dvisize=700x400

 For instance: